Ken Johnson (defensive end, born 1947)

-Ralph Kenneth Johnson (born February 12, 1947) is a former professional American football defensive lineman in the National Football League (NFL) for the Cincinnati Bengals.
-He played college basketball at Indiana University.
+Ralph Kenneth Johnson (born February 12, 1947) is an American former professional football player who was a defensive lineman for the Cincinnati Bengals of the National Football League (NFL).
+He played college basketball for the Indiana Hoosiers.

 Early years

 Johnson had to repeat the fifth grade because of low grades and was cut from both his junior high school football and basketball teams.
 He would eventually develop into a top athlete at Anderson High School, where he received All-State and All-American honors in both sports as a senior (in football as an End).

-He accepted a basketball scholarship from Indiana University, to play under coach Lou Watson.
+He accepted a basketball scholarship from Indiana University Bloomington to play under coach Lou Watson.
 As a sophomore, he was a backup, averaging 5.9 points and 6.5 rebounds per game.

 As a junior, he was named the starter at center, averaging 18.2 points and 12.2 rebounds per game, while being voted team MVP.
 As a senior, he began to experiment with alcohol and drugs, which although it was speculated on the media that it affected his play on the court, he would repeat as the team MVP and received All-Big Ten honors, after averaging 14.7 points and 10.5 rebounds per game.